 Route selection can rely on a variety of criteria, with the most common being the minimization of costs and the maximization of economic efficiency.
 The above figure depicts three route selection scenarios where a path must be selected on a grid by linking its bottom left and top right corners.

 - The first grid represents road construction costs, ranging from low to high.
-The selected route is an attempt at minimizing such costs, so it follows a path composed of low cost cells.
+The selected route is an attempt to minimize such costs, so it follows a path composed of low-cost cells.

 - The second grid represents the level of economic efficiency derived if a road crosses a cell, such as population density.
-The selected road tries to maximize efficiency by servicing as much high efficiency cells as possible.
-It is worth noting that the low cost route and the high efficiency route follow different paths, which raises the question about which route should be selected?
-More than often a compromise is sought.
+The selected road tries to maximize efficiency by servicing as many high-efficiency cells as possible.
+It is worth noting that the low-cost route and the high-efficiency route follow different paths, which raises the question of which route should be selected.
+More than often, a compromise is sought.

-- The third grid represents a compromise where the route selected tries to satisfy both criteria, so the path crosses cells that have concomitantly a low cost and a high efficiency.
-The compromise is a sub-optimal solution since it is neither the most cost effective, not the most efficient solution.
+- The third grid represents a compromise where the selected route tries to satisfy both criteria, so the path crosses cells concomitantly with low cost and high efficiency.
+The compromise is a sub-optimal solution since it is neither the most cost-effective nor the most efficient solution.